open-synergy/ssi-liquidity-transfer/ssi_liquidity_transfer/README.rst

 To install this module, you need to:

-1. Clone the branch 14.0 of the repository <https://github.com/open-synergy/ssi-payment-order/tree/14.0>
+1. Clone the branch 14.0 of the repository <https://github.com/open-synergy/ssi-liquidity-transfer/tree/14.0>
 2. Add the path to this repository in your configuration (addons-path)
 3. Update the module list
 4. Go to menu *Apps -> Apps -> Main Apps*
-5. Search For *Payment Order*
+5. Search For *Liquidity Transfer*
 6. Install the module

 Roadmap